 - One especially unique attribute….only Discseel® works in combination with other regenerative medicine options, such as stem cells or PRP, by sealing them into leaky discs.
 This is an important attribute if one believes that stem cells have value to heal discs if they remain in those discs instead of leaking out of those discs, which many studies demonstrate.
 Benefits of the Discseel® Procedure keep other biologics inside the discs.

 Early Fibrin/disc treatments were initially performed over 14 years ago and established patient safety and demonstrated Fibrin’s ability to allow patients to avoid spine surgery.
 This early work forms a strong foundation for Fibrin.

-The first refinement of the Discseel® Procedure is the use of diagnostic Annulograms, which are more sensitive and precise than previously utilized discograms or MRIs.
+The first refinement of the Discseel® Procedure is the use of diagnostic Annulogram™, which is more sensitive and precise than previously utilized discograms or MRIs.
 Early studies evaluating Fibrin/disc treatments relied on the “lesser” MRIs and discograms to identify disc tears needing repair.
 However, recent studies revealed that diagnostic discograms and MRIs lack sensitivity and so are not adequate to identify all annular tears needing repair.
-Therefore, to address those diagnostic weaknesses, the refined Discseel® Procedure utilizes the more sensitive and precise Annulograms instead of discograms and MRIs.
-Annulograms inject a trace amount of antibiotic with the radiopaque contrast.
+Therefore, to address those diagnostic weaknesses, the refined Discseel® Procedure utilizes the more sensitive and precise Annulogram™ instead of discograms and MRIs.
+Annulogram™ inject a trace amount of antibiotic with the radiopaque contrast.

 The fifth refinement is that all Fibrin is intentionally injected into the disc’s annulus fibrosus.
 Research demonstrates that disc pain occurs within tears of the annulus fibrosus and not the nucleus pulposus gel.
 Therefore it’s logical to target and repair annular tears with Fibrin.